-It’s a diet that limits the intake of fiber so as to give relief to the digestive system.
+A diet limits the intake of fiber to give relief to the digestive system, called a

-Here is what you can eat in this diet:
+Here is what you can eat in Low Residue diet:

-Fruits: Fruits to be eaten in a low residue diet are canned fruit, bananas, cantaloupe, honeydew, melon, watermelon, fruit juices without pulp, nectarines, papayas, peaches and plums.
-These fruits are low in fiber and should be eaten to get the necessary nutrients into the body for good health.
+Fruits to be eaten in a low residue diet are canned fruits including bananas, cantaloupe, honeydew, melon, and watermelon.
+Other than that fruit juices without pulp, nectarines, papayas, peaches

 Vegetables: Low fiber vegetables include carrots, skinless white potatoes, string beans, lettuce (if tolerable), beets, tips of asparagus, pureed spinach, strained vegetable juice, tomato sauces, acorn squash (seedless) and cooked or canned vegetables that are skinless or seedless.